hoangnguyent/ibm-websphere-maven-sample/README.md

 exit
 ```

-## 3. Start server at the first time
+## 3. Start server for the first time

 Start the Server.